orlovskyalex/mean-socket-messenger/README.md

 # MEAN Socket Messenger

 The project is under active development.
-At the current stage you're able to chat only with local users on your machine (e.g. using different browsers or an incognito mode).
+At the current stage you can use different browsers or an incognito mode to test this messenger.

 See additional info below.

-## Features

-* You have to sign up to use this messenger.
-Note that your passwords are never stored in raw but get encrypted with [crypto sha-512]
-* Your access token lives 7 days
-* On the main page you can see a list of all users
-* Choose one of them to start chatting

 ## Todo

-* Save message history to MongoDB
+* Implement usable design
 * Load message history for opened chat
-* Implement normal design (don't read it as "beautiful")
 * Load messages that have been sent while you where offline
 * Push notifications on new messages

+## Some tech info

+* Your passwords are never stored in raw but get encrypted with [crypto sha-512]
+* Access token lives 7 days

 ## To run the project